Campaign for Freedom of Information: 2005 onwards

+Examples raised by the Campaign of contracting situations which fall outside the scope of FOI legislation were referred to by John Hemming MP when he introduced a proposed amendment to the FOI Act covering public authorities' contractors and sub-contractors in 2014.
+He referred to the enquiries about parking tickets issued, and then cancelled on appeal, by traffic wardens employed by a council contractor and who were offered incentives to issue tickets, the qualifications of assessors who were employed by a contractor to verify that incapacity benefit claims have been properly administered, and the cost of providing television and telephone connections for prisoners in a privately managed prison.
+Hemming echoed Frankel's view that every outsourcing contract "reduces the public's access to information because of [this] loophole in the FOI Act".

 Support work

 The Campaign provides advice to the public about their rights to information and has published a short guide to the Freedom of Information Act and related laws.
 It assists individuals who have been refused information to complain to the Information Commissioner or appeal against Information Commissioner decisions to the Information Rights Tribunal.
 It has been instrumental in a number of successful Tribunal appeals involving the police's failure to provide information to a murder victim's family, relatives denied information about a hospital death, toxic land contamination, the withholding of an MP's policy correspondence on the spurious grounds that disclosure would breach his privacy, and in overturning a decision that would have introduced an entirely new layer of secrecy about Ombudsman inquiries.
 It has assisted a requester bring a judicial review of a ministerial veto blocking the release of a report on the HS2 rail link.